hhs-2018-se-dt-s2-apip/APDE-lesmateriaal/_includes/week04/21-Object-oriented-programming.md

 Variables defined within a class are called object *attributes*, *object fields* or *object variables*.
 A beloved child has many names.

-So, we have defined the schematics -- the class -- for the person object.
+So, we have defined the blueprint -- the class -- for the person object.
 All person objects have the variables `name` and `age`.
 The 'state' of the objects is determined by the values that have been set to its variables.

 #### 8.2.2 Defining your own class - constructor